hfridholm/korsord/NOTES.md

 - write in README.md

 ## Quick Fixes
-- only send last 10 words in words-gen.py
-- fix clues-gen.py
 - fix image position and size in model-gen.py
 - get gen.py working
 - Modify words.py and clues.py to show word count on 'list' command
-- Add theme to clues.py (for context)
 - Add messages in makefile
 - README.md in source/ explain the algorithm and refrence function names
 - write about the default models